pulp/pulp_container/docs/workflows/sync.rst

        "ssl_validation": true,
        "upstream_name": "library/hello-world",
        "url": "https://registry-1.docker.io",
+       "include_tags": null,
-       "whitelist_tags": null
+       "exclude_tags": null
    }

 .. note::
-   Use the field whitelist_tags when a specific set of tags is needed to be mirrored instead of the whole repository.
+   Use the fields ``include/exclude_tags`` when a specific set of tags is needed to be mirrored instead of the whole repository.
 Note that it is also possible to filter a bunch of tags that matches defined criteria by leveraging wildcards.

 Reference: `Container Remote Usage <../restapi.html#tag/remotes>`_